Buying or selling a home in Lexington? Homes & Horse Farms Real Estate can help.

-I like to furnish buyers with an overview of the whole deal so they'll know exactly what to expect.
+I like to give buyers an outline of the whole deal so they understand exactly what to expect.

-Below are my nine steps to buying a home.
+These are my nine steps to purchasing a home.

-Should you have questions about any of this information or if you're ready to get started, just contact me here or e-mail me at .
+If you have any questions regarding this information or if you're ready to get started, just contact me here or e-mail me at .

-There are several things you should contemplate before you start looking for a home.
+There are a lot of things you should take into account before you start looking for a home.

-You'll most likely want to assemble an outline of features you need to have, get a feeling for what school districts you want to live in, and start working on your budget.
+You'll want to form an index of items you need, get an idea of what school districts you want to live in, and start working on your budget.

-Keeping your mortgage payment less than or close to 30 percent of your net monthly income is a good rule to follow.
+Keeping your mortgage payment less than or around 1/3 of your monthly income is a good rule of thumb to follow.

-Step 2 – Talk to a real estate agent in Lexington
+Step 2 – Connect with a real estate agent

 This is where I can help.

-I'd be more than happy to schedule a time to meet with you and communicate with you about why you want to buy a home and get an idea of your upcoming plans.
+I'd be happy to arrange a time to meet with you and speak with you about your real estate needs and get an idea of your future plans.

-We'll talk about everything from neighborhoods, school districts in the Lexington area, the mortgage industry, to any other economic factors that may affect your purchase today or in the future.
+We'll talk about everything from neighborhoods, schools in the Lexington area, the mortgage industry, to any other economic factors that could affect your buying decision today or in the future.

-They'll help you decide which type of loan is best for you, as well as help you get approved.
+They will help you figure out which kind of loan is best for you, as well as help you get qualified.

-After our initial meeting, I'll start looking for houses on the market that meet your needs.
+Following our initial meeting, I'll start searching for available houses on the market that are good for you.

-I'll research most of the houses and ignore the bad ones, and then we'll schedule appointments to tour the homes whenever it's most convenient for you.
+I'll research many of the houses and reject the bad ones, and then we'll schedule appointments to tour the houses when it's convenient for you.

-When we view the homes, I'll show you the positive features and bad ones.
-And I'll ask you to talk about things you like and don't like.
+As we tour the houses, I'll show you the good features, as well as bad ones.
+And I'll ask you what things you like and don't like.

-As a rule, buyers amend their list of must-haves as we tour homes and some features become far more substantial than others.
+It's widely common for buyers to update their wish list as we view houses and some things become far more essential than others.

-If that's the situation, I'll look through all the listings once more and narrow it down to the house you've been waiting for.
+If that's the case, I'll search the listings another time and narrow it down to the house you've been wishing for.

-Your agent's awareness of the Lexington housing market is an imperative component in your house search.
-And I assure you I'm acquainted with all the schools and neighborhoods, and I will let you know certain districts are "hot" and require prompt action and others that are "cool" and allow for thoughtful analysis.
+My understanding of the Lexington housing market is a crucial aspect in your home search.
+I am conscious of all the neighborhoods and schools, and I can alert you to which areas are "hot" and warrant immediate action and some that are "cold" and allow for thoughtful consideration.

-When we view houses, I'll let you know when the asking price has room for bargaining and when I believe the house is "priced to sell."
+As we tour houses, I'll be sure to tell you when the asking price has room for negotiation and when I trust the home is "priced to sell."

-Any REALTOR in Lexington will tell you they truly know the housing market, but take notice, and be sure to ask your agent lots of questions.
+Every REALTOR in Lexington will tell you they know the housing market, but be wary, and be sure to ask lots of questions.

-If it doesn't seem like they know everything, contact me at (859) 576-1877 or e-mail me at , and I'd be happy to answer any questions you have.
-My understanding of the market will keep you a step ahead through the entire process.
+If things don't add up, call me at (859) 576-1877 or e-mail me at , and I'll be glad to answer any questions you might have.
+My understanding of the market will keep you a step ahead throughout the entire process.

-Step 5 – Find the house you've been looking for
+Step 5 – Find the home you've been waiting for

-We'll find your dream home in Lexington, and when we do, I'll thoroughly create your real estate purchase offer.
-The offer will be tailored with your needs in mind and the home, including many contingencies, such as acquiring financing, finishing the inspection, and a clean title.
+We'll find your dream house in Lexington, and when we do, I'll carefully create your purchase offer.
+The offer will be tailored to suit your needs and the home, including some contingencies.
+A few examples are obtaining financing, carrying out the inspection, and a clear title.

-When turning in your offer, you'll want to submit "earnest money."
-This is a cash deposit submitted to a home seller to secure an offer to purchase the property and is most often put towards the closing costs.
-If the offer is accepted, we should close within 30 to 60 days after.
-This allows enough time for your mortgage financing.
+When we submit your offer, most likely you'll want to submit "earnest money."
+This is a cash deposit given to a home seller to secure an offer to purchase the property, and it's usually put towards the closing costs.
+If your offer is accepted, we should close on the home within 30 to 60 days after.
+This allows plenty of time for your mortgage financing.

 Step 6 – Negotiate

-Unfortunately most contracts aren't closed on the first offer – it's widely common to receive a counter offer.
-Don't let it alarm you.
-We'll figure out whether or not to consent to the counter offer, present our own counter offer, or reject the seller's offer and move on.
+Most deals aren't closed on the initial offer, and it's extremely common to receive a counter offer.
+Don't let this alarm you.
+We'll consider whether or not to accept the counter offer, present our own counter offer, or refuse the seller's offer and move on.

-We'll also work within your financing budget.
-And at the end of the day, we'll formulate a contract that works well for you.
+In addition, we'll work within your financing limits.
+And at the end of the day, we'll create a deal that is best for you.

-After we sign the final contract, you'll start working with your lender to close the loan.
+Once we sign the final sales contract, you'll start working with your lender to close the loan.

-If you're already pre-approved, this shouldn't take much time at all.
-But you should to stay in close contact with your mortgage lender.
+If you've been pre-approved, it shouldn't take very long at all, but you'll need to keep in close contact with your mortgage lender.

-And I'll manage all the property information your mortgage lender will need to close the loan.
+And I'll deal with all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of taking your loan application.
+You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of accepting your loan application.

-This estimate is formed from the loan amount, and RESPA requirements order that it has to contain all closing costs and be within a close range of accuracy.
-I'll analyze the estimate and let you know if everything looks all right.
+This estimate is formed from the loan amount.
+RESPA requirements require that it has to contain all closing costs and be within a close range of accuracy, and I'll examine the estimate and let you know if it all looks good.

 Then it's time to close on your house.
-This will probably happen at a title company or escrow office and will most often be a smooth and hassle-free occurrence.
+This will probably happen at a title company or escrow office and should be a smooth and pleasant occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new home.
 Enjoy it.
 And if you need anything or have any questions, be sure to call me at (859) 576-1877 or e-mail me at .